okoeroo/generalauthorization/README.markdown

 * The _plugin_uninit_ element in the policy file doesn't work yet.

 ## Go with the Flow
-There are two distinct phases
+There are two types of phases, the start up phase and running each of the URI triggers.

 1. Start up time
     1. Load configuration file
     2. Setup Syslog details